wyan170/Phase2_project/README.md

 ## Project Getting Started

 1. Ensure that you:
-- Have completed all the Microsoft Learn modules as listed in the [Schedule from Phase 1](https://github.com/NZMSA/2025-Phase-1#schedule) for your chosen stream
 - Have downloaded all the [key tools from Phase 1](https://github.com/NZMSA/2025-Phase-1#key-tools) for your chosen stream
-- Can access the [Microsoft Learn modules from Phase 1](https://github.com/NZMSA/2025-Phase-1#schedule) to refer to as you complete Phase 2

 2. Create a repository inside your personal GitHub account to store all your work and clone that repository into your IDE (ignore any other branches, everything you need is in the main branch)
     - In your repository, we recommend that you create a folder for each part of your chosen stream to store your work for each part separately